hawkeye1900/SBC-Sept24/week-3/W3-S3-JQuery/challenge/readme.md

 - Use at least **three Bootstrap components** (e.g., Navbar, Cards, Buttons, Forms) to replace existing UI elements.
 - Utilize **Bootstrap utility classes** (e.g., spacing, text alignment, background colors) to simplify styling.
 - Ensure the migrated site looks clean, responsive, and functions correctly across various screen sizes.
+- If using jQuery Widgets, ensure they are installed and working correctly
 - Deploy the migrated site using GitHub Pages, ensuring it is publicly accessible.

 ## Getting Started